science

 4. Have realistic expectations about what supplements can and cannot do

-Some of my clients notice improvements in their skin’s hydration and texture after consistent use.
+Some of Participants in collagen studies who notice improvements in their skin’s hydration and texture after consistent use.
 Others don’t observe significant changes.
 This variability is normal, and I always remind people that supplements affect everyone differently.

 The Bottom Line